Utkarsh1244p/Dicee---Game-Of-Dice/README.md

 ![Dicee Website Preview](images/dicee-preview.png)

+## How to Play
+* Simply open index.html in a web browser.
+* Click the "Roll Dice" button to roll the dice and see the results displayed on the page.

 ## Broadcast Link

 Visit my website here: [https://utkarsh1244p.github.io/Move-It/](https://utkarsh1244p.github.io/Dicee---Game-Of-Dice/)

 ## Installation

-To run the Move It app locally, follow these steps:
+To run the Dicee app locally, follow these steps:

 1. **Clone the repository:**